dhis2/dashboard-app/README.md

 #### Local deployment

+In order to test the build of the dashboards-app (rather than just the dev server), deploy it to your local dhis2 build.
 The instructions here assume a good understanding of building DHIS2 locally.

-Build the dashboards-app locally
+From the root of the dashboards-app, build the dashboards-app locally

 ```
 yarn build